Information for new students

 - HOST UK – spend a weekend in a British home learning about British culture, sightseeing and making new friends

 - T: +44 (0)23 9284 5121

 - Opening hours: Monday – Friday 10am to 3pm

 Exchanges and Study Abroad Team

-Based in the International Office, the Exchanges and Study Abroad Team is your first point of contact at the University.
+Based in the Global office, the Exchanges and Study Abroad Team is your first point of contact at the University.
 We are here to help and support you throughout your stay with us.

 If you’re an Erasmus+ or Exchanges student please pop into our office and say hello.

 - Opening hours: Monday – Friday 10am to 3pm

 We are dedicated to making sure you get the most out of your University experience.
 For those times when you need a bit of extra support or advice, however large or small, help is at hand.
 We offer a range of both academic and personal support tailored to your needs.
 You can find more details about the support available on our Advice and Support page.